 My students and I work on the area of Environmental Biotechnology within Environmental Engineering.
-The current major areas of research are (i) bioenergy, (ii) biological nutrient removal during wastewater treatment, and (iii) fundamental studies of DNA/RNA hybridizations in whole cells and bioinformatics.
+The current major areas of research are (i) bioenergy, (ii) biological nutrient removal during wastewater treatment, and (iii) anaerobic digestion.

 Our research on biological nutrient removal seeks to develop new treatment processes with reduced energy requirements.
 We are primarily focused on the development of efficient enhanced biological phosphorus removal (EBPR) and simultaneous nitrification/denitrification under low dissolved oxygen conditions.